-Love Me For A Reason, No Matter What, You Needed Me, Picture of You, Baby Can I Hold You: these, and many other smashing hits by the Irish band Boyzone made the life soundtrack of any 1990s screaming teenager in her right mind, including those who were also crazy for Take That like the one who’s writing this right now.
+Songs like Love Me For A Reason, No Matter What, You Needed Me, Picture of You, Baby Can I Hold You and many other smashing hits by the Irish band Boyzone made the life soundtrack of any 1990s screaming teenager in her right mind, including those whose biggest love were Take That instead, like the one who is writing this right now.

-Boyzone’s reach in Ireland, the UK and everywhere else in Europe was monumental back then; each and every single they released from 1994 to 1999 – and there were 16 of them in total – went straight to the top five in UK charts, which made them one of the biggest-selling singles artists in the British music chart history, as well as the first Irish act to have four number-one hits in the country.
+Boyzone’s fame and fortune in Ireland, the UK and everywhere else in Europe was monumental back then; each and every single they released from 1994 to 1999 – and there were 16 of them in total – went straight to the top 5 charts in the UK, which made them one of the biggest-selling singles acts in the British music chart history, as well as the first Irish entity to have four number-one hits in their neighbouring country.

-Ronan Keating is probably the most recognisable icon of Boyzone, as well as one of the most successful solo artists on the continent with over 20 million records sold worldwide alongside the 25 million records sold with the band.
-He gained worldwide acclaim in 1999 as his debut solo single When You Say Nothing At All reached number one in the UK, Scotland, Ireland and New Zealand after being featured as a theme song for the romantic comedy film Notting Hill starring Julia Roberts and Hugh Grant.
+Ronan Keating is probably the most recognisable icon of Boyzone, as well as one of the most successful solo artists in the continent with over 20 million records sold worldwide, plus 25 million records sold with the band.
+He gained global acclaim in 1999 as his debut solo single When You Say Nothing At All reached number one in the UK, Scotland, Ireland and New Zealand after being featured as a theme song for the romantic comedy film Notting Hill starring Julia Roberts and Hugh Grant.

-As of today, after releasing the albums Twenty Twenty and Songs from Home in 2020 and 2021, he is embarking on a summer tour titled All the Hits which brings him everywhere in the UK in June and July 2022 to perform both his solo hits and Boyzone’s most-loved songs.
+As of today, after releasing the albums Twenty Twenty and Songs from Home in 2020 and 2021, he is doing a variety of activities including regular live shows across Europe to perform both his solo hits and the most-loved Boyzone songs.

-But not all stories have a happy ending, and it didn’t end up just as well for Boyzone as a band, in the end.
-The group, whose line-up included Michael Graham, Keith Duffy, Shane Lynch and Stephen Gately in addition to Ronan Keating, eventually split in 1999 after six years together, and the sudden death of Stephen Gately ten years later at age 33 not only put an end to any residual hopes for a full band reformation but has also given the whole thing a hint of sadness which just won’t go away.
+But not all stories have a happy ending, and it didn’t work out just as well for Boyzone as a band, in the end.
+The group, whose original line-up included Michael Graham, Keith Duffy, Shane Lynch and Stephen Gately in addition to Ronan Keating, eventually split in 1999 after six years together, and the sudden death of Stephen Gately ten years later at age 33 not only did put an end to any remaining hope for a full band reformation but also has given the whole thing a hint of sadness which will never go away.

 Oh, thank you so much, that’s pretty kind to hear!

-How do you feel when you hear When You Say Nothing At All playing on the radio or if you bump into Notting Hill on the television?
+How do you feel when you hear When You Say Nothing At All playing on the radio or you bump into Notting Hill on television?

 Nostalgia.
-Pride brothers.
-I mean, we had six amazing years in the 1990s, and we were a bunch of kids that made stuff up as we went along.
+Pride.
+Brothers.
+We had six amazing years in the 1990s, we were a bunch of kids that made stuff up as we went along.
 Nobody taught us how to be pop stars or how to do it, and we had a hell of a ride.
 It was incredible, really magic.
 That was a very special time, and I wouldn’t be a solo artist today and have what I have today if it wasn’t for those six years in Boyzone and so I’m very very grateful for that and I would never turn my back on it.
-There are certain you miss, like the brotherhood, the camaraderie, the friendship, that energy between us all – it’s not the same when I do it on my own.
-So, yes, that was a great time.
-It was a really magic time.
+There are certain things you miss, like the brotherhood, the camaraderie, the friendship, that energy between us all – it’s not the same when I do it on my own.
+So, yes, that was a great time, it was a really magical time.

-How different is today’s music compared to when you started out with Boyzone in the 1990s?
+Is there any difference in music between today and when you started out with Boyzone in the 1990s?